 Arizona has an extremely rich flora due to its diversity of altitudes and climate.
-It contains floristic associations ranging from sub-tropical to alpine with transitions zones between the Sonoran, Chihuahuan, Mohave and Great Basin deserts.
-This rich flora, almost 4000 species of native plants, is unequalled by few other regions of the United States.
-For a complete discussion, read the Natural Vegetation of Arizona (10 pgs) in Arizona Soils by David M. Hendricks.
-Tucson, Ariz.: College of Agriculture, University of Arizona, 1985.
-This electronic copy was produced in February 2002 in part with grant funds provided by the Library Services and Technology Act.
+It contains floristic associations ranging from sub-tropical to alpine with transitions zones between the Sonoran, Chihuahuan, Mohave, and Great Basin Deserts.
+This rich flora, almost 4000 species of native plants, is equaled by few other regions of the United States.

 Flora of the Sonoran Desert Region

-You can connect to the gigantic SEINet/Symbiota Project(http://swbiodiversity.org/seinet/index.php), managed by a consortium of universities and nonprofits including ASDM.
+You can connect to the gigantic SEINet/Symbiota Project, managed by a consortium of universities and nonprofits including the Arizona-Sonora Desert Museum.
 It compiles the data from an ever-growing number of Southwestern herbaria, and integrates it with other useful modules such as plant identification keys and educational programs.
 The Desert Museum has contributed two major components to the project: images of live plants from its digital library and the thesaurus of common names.
 (No other herbarium-based database that we know of includes common names.
-Nonbotanists can use Symbiota without learning Latin.)
+Non-botanists can use Symbiota without learning Latin.)

 The Western Plants Project, created in part by NOAA, is an online guide to the flora of the western United States.
 They are especially helpful in identifying plant families and genera.

 Check out some very cool online tutorials to learn about the features found within the Symbiota network.
 Search for an unknown plant or make your own species list.
 Or just try them out because the animated tutorials are cool!!